merrymercy/merrymercy.github.io/_posts/2018-10-02-auto-tune-all.md

 ### Mali GPU

-[ARM Compute Library](https://github.com/ARM-software/ComputeLibrary) is a vendor provided library that supports Mali GPU (OpenCL) well.
+[ARM Compute Library](https://github.com/ARM-software/ComputeLibrary) is a vendor provided library that supports Mali GPU (OpenCL) well, so it is selected as baseline.
-According to the results, TVM provides stronger performance in ResNet and MobileNet due to advantages in convolutional layers.
+According to the results, TVM outperforms ARMComputeLib on most networks for single precision (fp32) and achieves the best performance on this board by using half precision (fp16).
-TVM lags behind a bit on vgg-16 because vgg-16 is an old and huge network and has several large dense layers.
+TVM shows better scalibility when shifting from fp32 to fp16, while ARMComuteLib fails to optimize for fp16 (using fp16 is even slower in some cases).

 ![image](/images/autotune-all/mali.png){: width="90%"}